Online Distributed Algorithm for Optimal Power Flow problem with Regret Analysis: Problem Formulation

 \subsection{Constrained Online Learning over Networks}

-In an online optimization framework, the evaluation of an algorithm is a more involved process on account of the time-varying nature of the objective and associated constraints.
-The convergence of the decision trajectories generated out of the algorithm needs to be defined by a metric \cite{zinkevich2003online}.
-In such a context, the goal of an online optimization policy is to minimize \textit{regret}, a metric which is parallel to the optimality distance defined for its offline counterpart.
+In an online optimization framework, due to the sequential nature of the decision-making process, the performance of the algorithm is determined by some special metrics \cite{zinkevich2003online}.
+In such a context, the goal of an online optimization policy is to minimize \textit{regret}.
 For any finite time horizon $T > 0$, the \textit{regret} is defined as,

 where, $p^{g*}_i \triangleq \big[\underset{p_i^g\ \forall\ i}{argmin}\ \underset{t}{\Sigma} \underset{i}{\Sigma} f_{i,t}(p^g_{i,t})\big]_i$